devopsdays/devopsdays-web/content/events/2024-chattanooga/location.md

 Description = "Location for devopsdays Chattanooga 2024"
 +++

-This year's event will be held at Chattangooa State Community College, Gerald McCormick Center
+This year's event will be held at Chattanooga State Community College, Gerald McCormick Center

 4501 Amnicola Hwy
 Chattanooga, TN 37406